Dre Campbell Farm

 Damsel bugs are most helpful in vegetable gardens.
 They are bugs that eat aphids and prey on small caterpillars, thrips, leafhoppers, and other pests.

-These helpful bugs tend to stick around if you have alfalfa planted nearby.
+These helpful bugs tend to stick around if you have a variety of flowering plants planted nearby.

 10. Aphid Midge